adiwg/mdEditor-doc/export.md

 # Export \(![](/assets/symbol_sign-out_16.png)\)

 The export function will allow the contents of the current metadata recordset to be saved as a mdEditor or a mdJSON file.
-The files can then be shared with collaborators and imported into another record set, or saved to a local workstation as a backup or archival copy.
+The files can then be shared with collaborators and imported into another record set, into another browser using mdEditor, or saved to a local workstation as a backup or archival copy.

 > ![](/assets/NoteSmall.png) mdJSON files can be uploaded and translated to other formats via the mdTranslator application while mdEditor files are exclusive to the mdEditor application an retain all mdEditor information, including settings.